All

 Yes.
 The use of Artificial Intelligence (AI) is permitted.
 If generative AI has been used to develop your research question or assist in writing your application, the applicant must disclose any use of generative AI on their application form except where it has been used for translating application language and improving the standard of English used in applications.
 The applicants must be responsible for the content of their applications if generative AI has been used.

-Gender Equity, Diversity, and Inclusivity (GEDI) is a framework used in ASEAN aimed at ensuring fair treatment and representation of all individuals, regardless of matters such as gender, ethnicity, religion, disability, or sexual orientation.
+Equity, Diversity, and Inclusivity (EDI) is a framework used in ASEAN aimed at ensuring fair treatment and representation of all individuals, regardless of matters such as gender, ethnicity, religion, disability, or sexual orientation.
 These factors are essential to ensure that the research is conducted in a responsible, equitable, and inclusive manner.

-07Grant Award & Post Award Activities
+08Grant Award & Post Award Activities

 What is the payment schedule if my institution’s application is successful?